hwhaa/Demographer-and-emotion-prediction-and-face-detection-/README.md

 ## Data Preprocessing
 1. Age and gender

-   All the actual age and gender were wriiten on the image file name.
+   All the actual age and gender were written on the image file name.
 For example, "10_0_0_201701102200447314.jpg", the first number "10" means the person in that image was 10 years old.
 The second number "0" indicated the gender, "0" is male and "1" is female.

    We needed to label each image with the correct information for training our models.
 We then splited the age into 10 groups (0-2, 3-11, 12-17, 18-24, 25-34, 35-44, 45-54, 55-64, 65-80, 81-116).
 We did that because it can enhance the prediction accuracy.
 Also, different age group have different consumption ability or needs and therefore need a different marketing strategies.
    ```